kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/component-io.md

-#### Container components
+#### Custom container components
-For container components, output parameters are declared via an `OutputPath` annotation, which is a class that takes a type as its only argument (e.g., `OutputPath(int)`).
+For [custom container components][custom-container-component], output parameters are declared via an `OutputPath` annotation, which is a class that takes a type as its only argument (e.g., `OutputPath(int)`).
 At runtime, the backend will pass a filepath string to parameters with this annotation.
 This string indicating where in the container filesystem the component should write this parameter output.
 The backend will copy the file specified by this path to remote storage after component execution.

-While the lightweight component executor handles writing the output parameters to the correct local filepath, container component authors must implement this in the container component logic.
+While the lightweight component executor handles writing the output parameters to the correct local filepath, custom container component authors must implement this in the container logic.

 For example, the following very simple `create_text_output_parameter` component creates the output parameter string `"some text"` by using an `OutputPath(str)` annotation and writing the parameter to the path in the variable `output_string_path`: